dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 </p>

-- [The work](https://arxiv.org/pdf/1705.06830.pdf) done at Google Brain where they overcome the drawback from approach 1 where the model can cover only a limited number of styles and cannot generalize well to an unseen style.
+- [The work](https://arxiv.org/pdf/1705.06830.pdf) done at Google Brain where <span class='red'>they overcome the drawback from above approach where the model can cover only a limited number of styles and cannot generalize well to an unseen style.</span>

 <p align="center">
 <img src='/images/style_transfer/arbitary_style_transfer.png' width="80%" />